-This is a quick picture guide showing how to check the level of the automatic transmission fluid in your 2003-2009 Toyota Sienna.
+This is a quick picture guide showing how to check the level of the automatic transmission fluid (ATF) in your 2003-2009 Toyota Sienna.
 This procedure will be similar for most automatic transmission Toyota vehicles.
+Click here for instructions on changing ATF in a Toyota Sienna.

 Supplies used for this: